 The Polar Bear is a handy size and carries around much like a duffel bag.
 This size makes it pretty easy to bring along for a lot of different occasions.
 Though it lacks a bit of durability that some of the other coolers we tested have, the Polar Bear is also a relatively cheap cooler for a surprisingly good amount of insulation.
 We think this cooler is a great tag-along cooler that you'll find yourself bringing with you to all kinds of things, from an afternoon playing disc golf at the course to bringing your favorite beer with you to your buddy's house (because he only keeps the cheap beer!).

 Value is one of the best parts about the Polar Bear.
-For a relatively affordable $90, you get reasonably similar insulation value to a competitor nearly four times the price!
+For a relatively affordable price, you get reasonably similar insulation value to a competitor nearly four times the price!
 It doesn't quite have the durable construction of the Yeti Hopper Two 30, but it does keep things cold almost as long.
-Yet for only $10 more you can get one of the best insulating soft coolers we tested - the Homitt 30 Can, our Best Buy award winner.
-If you're looking for a more portable model, you can pick up the IceMule Pro for just $100, which provides approximately the same insulating value as the Polar Bear.
+Yet for a similar price you can get one of the best insulating soft coolers we tested - the Homitt 30 Can, our Best Buy award winner.
+If you're looking for a more portable model, you can pick up the IceMule Pro, which provides approximately the same insulating value as the Polar Bear.
 With the Polar Bear, you may not get the same durability as the Engel or Yeti, or the same easy usability and carry-ability of the IceMule, but what you do get is an easy to use, basic soft cooler that will keep your stuff cold at an affordable price.

 The soft cooler market used to be dominated by big, expensive brands.
 However, as we have found, this is no longer the case.
 Our testers have found several exciting soft coolers that prove you don't have to spend nearly as much to get an excellent cooler for all your adventures.
 While the Polar Bear isn't our first choice for insulation power or extreme durability, it's a great little cooler that surprised us with its performance and price.
 Though it's no longer our Best Buy award winner (the Homitt has snagged that title), it's still a decent buy and might be exactly the cooler you've been wanting.